A stochastic use of the Kurdyka-Lojasiewicz property: Investigation of optimization algorithms behaviours in a non-convex differentiable framework: theory as a baseline of improvement

-Note that assuming that $F$ satisfies the KL property on $\zer \nabla F$ (i.e., Assumption \ref{ass:H3}\ref{ass:H3:i}) is common in non-convex optimization.
-As emphasized, e.g., in \cite{bolte2008characterizations}, the KL inequality is satisfied for a wide class of functions, and in particular by real analytic, semi-algebraic\footnote{A function is semi-algebraic if its graph is a finite union of sets defined by a finite number of polynomial inequalities.} and log-exp functions.
-In addition, Assumption \ref{ass:H3}\ref{ass:H3:ii} is a condition that will be used for the a.s. convergence of $(\xv_k)_{k\in \Nbb}$, through the existence of a uniformized KL function with respect to all the trajectories of the process.
+Note that assuming that $V$ satisfies the $\text{K\L}$ property on $\Hc$ (i.e., Assumption~\ref{ass:H3}\ref{ass:H3:i}) is common in non-convex optimization.
+As emphasized, e.g., in \cite{bolte2008characterizations}, the $\text{K\L}$ inequality is satisfied for a wide class of functions, and in particular by real analytic, semi-algebraic\footnote{A function is semi-algebraic if its graph is a finite union of sets defined by a finite number of polynomial inequalities.} and log-exp functions.